spifftek70/Drone-Footprints/README.md

 # Aerial Drone (aka UAV/UAS) Imagery Footprint and GeoTIFF Utility.

 > Author: Dean Hand \
-> Date Created: 09/07/2019
+> Date Created: 09/07/2019 \

-Name: Drone_Footprints.py \
+> Name: Drone_Footprints.py

-The purpose of this module is to calculate imagery footprints of individual drone images.
-There is no stitching of images, so the process is actually quite fast.
-The output is geo-rectified GeoTiff image file and a GeoJSON file
+The purpose of this application is to accurately calculate the geographic footprints of individual drone images.
- with:
-* Drone Flightpath (LineString)
-* Drone location at point of photo (Point)
-* Individual Image Footprints (Polygons)
+Initially, it extracts specific metadata from the drone image files to determine each image's Field of View (FOV).
+Following this, the application performs a series of calculations to establish the geospatial reference of each image.
+Subsequently, it adjusts the image to align accurately with the Earth's surface within that FOV, ensuring precise geolocation without the need for stitching images together.
+This results in a remarkably efficient process.
+The final output includes a geo-rectified GeoTiff image file, accompanied by a GeoJSON file detailing:

+- The Drone's Flight Path (as a LineString),
+- The Drone's Location at the moment the photo was taken (as a Point),
+- The Footprints of Individual Images (as Polygons).

 ----------------------------------------------------------------------------------------------------------------